wonghang/pymbc/README.md

 ### About this implementation

-When I implemented the algorithm, I had an application in my mind.
+When I implemented the algorithm, I had a specific application in my mind.
 As a result, it probably did not suitable for your own use.
 For example, D was passed as a dense matrix and the bipartite graph was represented as two arrays of bitset internally to speed up some steps.

 I also used `_GNU_SOURCE` to use some `stdlib.h` method.
 It limited the portability of the code.